-Credit card online payment transactions from SELTbooking.trinitycollege.co.uk, musicbooking.trinitycollege.co.uk and www.trinityrock.com are either handled via Paypal or Barclaycard SmartPay.
+Credit card online payment transactions from SELTbooking.trinitycollege.co.uk, musicbooking.trinitycollege.co.uk, https://booking.trinitycollege.com/ and www.trinityrock.com are either handled via Paypal, Barclaycard SmartPay or 2Checkout/Verifone.
 We are not responsible for the contents of their privacy policies, which can be found at:

 Downloads and payment transactions relating to the app showcased on www.trinityrock.com/app are either handled by Apple via the App Store, or by Google via Google Play.
 We are not responsible for the contents of their privacy policies, which can be found respectively at www.apple.com/uk and policies.google.com/privacy.

-We will endeavour to take all reasonable steps to protect your personal information.
+Trinity takes its security obligations under the data protection laws seriously.
+We will endeavour to take all reasonable steps to protect your personal information in order to prevent unauthorised access to or alteration or destruction of personal information in our possession.
 All the personal information we collect is stored securely on servers and we use secure internet protocols and secure networks to protect data collection and processing.

 Any payment transaction from our Sites will be encrypted.
-While we will use all reasonable efforts to safeguard your personal data, you acknowledge that the use of the internet is not entirely secure and for this reason, we cannot guarantee the security or integrity of any personal data that are transferred via the internet.
+While we will use all reasonable efforts to safeguard your personal information, you acknowledge that the use of the internet is not entirely secure and for this reason, we cannot guarantee the security or integrity of any personal information that is transferred via the internet.
 If you have any particular concerns about your information, please contact us (see paragraph 15 below for our contact details).

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-We will only retain your personal information for as long as necessary to fulfill the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
-To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
+We will only retain your personal information for as long as is necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+In determining the appropriate retention period for your personal information, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.
 Information which is necessary to verify or confirm exam results may be kept by us indefinitely.
-For further detail about the periods for which we retain personal data and the criteria determined for setting these periods, please see our Data Retention Policy.
+For further details about the periods for which we retain personal information and the criteria determined for setting these periods, please see our Data Retention Policy and Data Retention Schedule.

-From time to time we may update this Privacy Statement.
-When we do, we will publish the changes on the Sites.
-If material changes are made to this Privacy Statement we will notify you by email or by placing a prominent notice on the Sites.
+We may update this privacy statement from time to time.
+When we do, we will publish the updated version on our website.
+If material changes are made to this privacy statement we will notify you by email or by placing a prominent notice on the website.